pinterf/AviSynthCUDAFilters/README.md

-#AviSynth CUDA Filters
+# AviSynth CUDA Filters

 CUDA implementation filter plugin for [AviSynth+].
 The following projects are available.

---KTGMC (CUDA version of QTGMC)
+- KTGMC (CUDA version of QTGMC)
---KNNEDI3 (CUDA version of NNEDI3)
+- KNNEDI3 (CUDA version of NNEDI3 - as submodule)
---KFM (proprietary filter)
+- KFM (proprietary filter)
---AvsCUDA (CUDA compatible version of some AviSynth internal filters) --GRunT (Neo compatible version GrunT)
+- AvsCUDA (CUDA compatible version of some AviSynth internal filters)
+- GRunT (Neo compatible version GrunT)
---KMaskTools (CUDA Version of lut and lutxy from masktools)
+- KMaskTools (CUDA Version of lut and lutxy from masktools  - as submodule)

 # How to use